 Yes, you can.
-But are they worth it?
+But are these plans worth it?

 If you don’t have access to dental coverage through your employer, you might be looking for an individual or family dental insurance plan you can buy on your own.